Vinaya Prasad: Career

-After a successful career as a lead actress, Prasad switched over to character roles.
-Prasad is also an effective compere and singer.
-Prasad has compered several important events like Vasantha Habba in Nrityagram and the annual Dasara procession in Mysore.
+After a successful career as a lead actress, Vinaya switched over to character roles.
+She is also an effective compere and singer.
+She has compered several important events like Vasantha Habba in Nrityagram and the annual Dasara procession in Mysore.
 She has starred in the longest-running and most popular daily soap opera on Malayalam TV, Sthree, which aired from late 1998 to mid 2000 on Asianet television channel.
 The popularity of this soap made her a household name among Malayalis.
 In 2006, she returned to the Malayalam small screen to reprise her role as Indu in the sequel to the original Sthree, also named, Sthree.

 Personal life

 Vinaya is from the Udupi district in Karnataka and was raised in Udupi.
 In 1988, she married V. R. K. Prasad, a director and editor of Kannada films, who died at a young age.

-In 2002, Vinaya married Jyotiprakash and currently resides in Bangalore with her husband and daughter Prathama Prasad.
+In 2002, Vinaya married Jyotiprakash after they met during the making of the television series Sanjeevani.
+The couple currently resides in Bangalore with her husband and daughter Prathama Prasad.
 Jyotiprakash has a son named Jai Atre, from his previous marriage, who is into film direction and screenwriting in Mumbai.